 At least one caregiver identifies and acknowledges the problem/safety threat(s) and suggests possible solutions.

-who cares about the child or family but may not, at this time, know what the safety threat is, or has not yet been asked to take action to ensure that the child is protected from those
+The caregiver has a supportive relationship with at least one other family member, neighbor, or friend who may be able to assist in safety planning.
+This support network member is someone who cares about the child or family but may not, at this time, know what the safety threat is, or has not yet been asked to take action to ensure that the child is protected from those threats now and into the future.

 At least one non-offending caregiver exists and is willing and able to protect the child from future harm.